johnallsup/audio_static_image_video_generator_1/README.md

 Then the `.app` can be dragged into your `/Applications` and it works.

+## Tk Version
+The Qt version doesn't work on Macos before 11.0.
+Thus there is a second Tkinter based version, which is a completely separate AI-produced script that does roughly the same thing.

+The `tk_macos` directory contains a `setup.py` to build this into an `.app`.

 ## Windows
 If the system Python has PySide6 and Pillow installed, then